taiga2921/ICT632_smart_travel_planner/docs/system-architecture.md

 1. **Mobile Application Layer:** The Flutter app handles the user interface and sends API requests to Firebase and the Express backend.
 2. **Cloud Authentication and Storage Layer:** Firebase Authentication manages user identity, and Firestore stores selected lightweight cloud data.
 3. **In-House Backend Layer:** The Node.js and Express REST API handles business logic, MySQL database operations, and external API communication.
-4. **External API Layer:** Open-Meteo, OpenTripMap, and RestCountries provide travel-related data to the Express backend.
+4. **External API Layer:** Open-Meteo, SerpAPI, CountryStateCity, and RestCountries provide travel-related data to the Express backend.

 The communication flow is as follows: